damuellen/xlsxwriter.swift/Readme.md

 ## Installation

-Install Libxlswriter first.
+First install the libxlswriter C library on your system.
 See [Getting started](https://libxlsxwriter.github.io/getting_started.html).

+Alternatively, you can use SPM branch, then the library will also be compiled with the Swift Package Manager.

 ### Swift Package Manager